jcsargis00/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script.
 Pros: More efficient reporting times, less coding.
 Efficient run times will be even more important when dealing with very large data sets, especially during coding, if a mistake is introduced and the code has to be run multiple times to find the bug.
 Cons: By setting up the tickers in an array to get rid of the nested loops, it was very easy to mix up the variables and introduce mistakes.
-Additionally, by refactoring the code, even though there was less code, it was a little more complicated to follow how each variable was assigned.
+Additionally, by refactoring the code, even though there was less code, it was a little more complicated to follow how each variable was assigned with names like tickers(tickerIndex).
 I used the debug facilities to trace the variable assignments when the first reports of the refactored code volumes did not initially match the volumes of the first report.
+Lots and lots of retesting and patience was required.